Digital Economy Partnership Agreement (DEPA) negotiations

 The start of negotiations towards a Digital Economy Partnership Agreement was announced (external link) by the Minister for Trade and Export Growth David Parker, together with Chile’s Minister of Foreign Affairs Roberto Ampuero and Singapore’s Minister of Trade and Industry Chan Chun Sing on 16 May 2019.
 This was announced on the side lines of the Asia-Pacific Economic Cooperation (APEC) meeting of Ministers Responsible for Trade in Viña del Mar, Chile.

 More information about why New Zealand is participating in this negotiation is set out in this Briefing to the Minister for Trade and Export Growth [PDF, 1.5 MB].

-Since the launch of negotiations, negotiators have met once in July 2019.
+Since the launch of negotiations, negotiators have met in July and September 2019.

-There are two further meetings planned for 2019 in September and October (alongside meetings of the WTO-based e-commerce negotiations (external link)).
+There is one further meeting planned for 2019 in late October (alongside meetings of the WTO-based e-commerce negotiations).

 The digital economy is made up of economic activities conducted or facilitated through digital technologies.
 With digital being part of our everyday life, the New Zealand Productivity Commission (external link) recently stated, “there is little to differentiate the digital economy from the broader economy; in other words, the digital economy is the economy”.

 While there is no single accepted definition of digital trade, the Organization for Economic Cooperation and Development (OECD) reports that (external link) there is a growing consensus that it encompasses digitally-enabled transactions of trade in goods and services that can either be digitally or physically delivered, and that involve consumers, firms, and governments.

 In other words, digital trade is anything that is enabled by digital technologies whether or not it is digitally or physically delivered.
 For example, digital trade would include the purchase and physical delivery of a paper book through an on-line marketplace as well as the purchase and digital delivery of an e-book.